isadfrn/noted/README.md

 ## About

-An taking notes app straight to the point
+An taking notes app straight to the point.

 ## Run